McDonald’s Parking Fine – Pay or Appeal?

 Are McDonald’s parking fines enforceable?

 The short answer is yes.
 McDonald’s can take you to court and get a judge to tell you to pay.
+They will cite you breached the Terms and Conditions of using the car park.

 But things aren’t that straightforward.
+Here’s our quick video talking you through the situation:

 Parking Charge Notices are not classified as genuine fines.
 They’re an invoice from the car park operator for a service provided.
+For example, parking for free but not eating at McDonald’s.

-The legal implications of parking fines on private land are that they fall under ‘contractual law‘.
+The legal implications of parking fines on private land are that they fall under ‘contractual law.

 Importance of keeping receipts

-Like this, you have proof that you ate at the fast food restaurant if you’re accused of not doing so.
+We suggest you hold on to any McDonald’s receipts if you receive a parking ticket in the post.
+This way, you have proof that you ate at the fast food restaurant if you’re accused of not doing so.

 Proof of purchase at McDonald’s could help make your case against the parking ticket.

-Hire a Parking Solicitor for less than a coffee
+Hire a Parking Solicitor for less than a coffee.

 If you’re thinking about appealing your parking ticket then getting some professional advice is a good idea.